 - Have hair or fur, helping to keep them warm and provide insulation.

 Wildlife is plentiful in and along the Missouri River, but types of wildlife have changed since the settling of the West.
 Among the losses have been the grizzly bear along with large herbivores like bison and elk.
 Small mammals, including mice, voles, bats, rats, and ground squirrels make up the bulk of the species within the park.
-Deer are often seen on private property along the banks and at the Bow Creek Recreation Area of the park.
+Deer are often seen on private property along the banks and at the Bow Creek and Green Island Recreation Areas of the park.